jfrankle/refinements-popl-16/README.md

 ## EXECUTION
 To execute the synthesizer:
-  1. Begin in the top-level directory (you should see the files in section 2).
+  1. Begin in the top-level directory (you should see the files in section `FILES`).
   2. If you have not compiled already, compile.

     > make